virenrb05/FusionCVCP/README.md

 ### Benchmark Evaluation and Training

 Please refer to [GETTING_START](docs/GETTING_START.md) to prepare the data.
 Then follow the instruction there to reproduce our detection and tracking results.
 All detection configurations are included in [configs](configs).

-### Develop

-If you are interested in training CenterPoint on a new dataset, use CenterPoint in a new task, or use a new network architecture for CenterPoint, please refer to [DEVELOP](docs/DEVELOP.md).
-Feel free to send us an email for discussions or suggestions.

-### ToDo List
-- [ ] Support visualization with Open3D
-- [ ] Colab demo
-- [ ] Docker

 ## License